hdansou/pscripto/README.md

 ========

 Powershell scripts to get the job done fast.
-Never re invent the wheel again.
+Never re invent the wheel.